Heart valve surgery and care

 Heart valve surgery is typically offered to patients with heart valve disease that is severe or causing symptoms such as chest pain, shortness of breath and tiredness.
 Repairing or replacing a damaged or diseased heart valve can help prevent long-term damage to the heart.

-While all surgery carries risks, heart valve surgery is generally safe.
+While all surgery carries risks, heart valve surgery is generally serious but safe.
 Your surgeon will discuss any potential complications with you, including the risk of infection, bleeding or blood clots.
 They will also discuss the risks of not having surgery.

 London Heart Practice